19-maio-12 CARLOS ARRUDA

 THE TIME STOPS RUNNING

 Short break in a tiny stone house, completely restored by Tsantali, located in a privileged promontory with an impressing view of the Mediterranean, the small port with the tower, the vineyards and the closer monasteries.
-Originally this building was abandoned, and remained invisible covered with bushes a for an unknown time, but today it is used as a meeting place for invited Tsantali visitors, for tastings and meals by the stone terrace, under the vine pergola, all this very rustic and well maintained.
+Originally this building was abandoned, and remained invisible covered with bushes for unknown time, but today it is used as a meeting place for invited Tsantali visitors, where tastings and meals htake place by the stone terrace, under the vine pergola, all this very rustic and well maintained.

 The small house host invited peopls to tastings with a Mediterranean sight (photo Carlos Arruda)

-This toast is a tradition in Mount Athos, and with the cold sea breeze and the extraordinary sight from this mysterious place, brings us some silent intimate moments blessed by these Greek flavors.
+This toast is a tradition in Mount Athos, and with the cold sea breeze and the extraordinary sight from this mysterious place, we enjoy some silent intimate moments, blessed by these Greek flavors.

 Before we leave, Dimitri picks a heavy stone plate (eight kilos or more) that was moved down by the night wind over the roof, breaking several tiles.
 The free nature forces are not shy here.